gmgeo/libmagnacarto/README.md

 `buildFromFile(file *C.char, options C.Opts) (*C.char)`

-Expects a file path as well as a struct with options as input and returns a Mapnik or Mapserver style string.
+Expects a file path as well as a struct with options (see below) as input and returns a Mapnik or Mapserver style string.

+`buildFromString(mmlStr *C.char, options C.Opts) (output, error *C.char)`

+Expects a MML string in either JSON or YAML format and a struct with options (see below) as input and returns a Mapnik or Mapserver style string.

 The options struct has the following C type definition:

 ```
 typedef struct {
     char* builderType;
+    char* baseDir;
     char* sqliteDir;
     char* fontDir;
     char* shapeDir;